ACE-RTL: When Agentic Context Evolution Meets RTL-Specialized LLMs: Experiment

 \subsection{Results on VerilogEval}

 For completeness, we also evaluate our approach on VerilogEval-Human-v2.
-To ensure fair and rigorous comparison, we use Pass@1 for standalone models and APR for agentic methods.
-As shown in Table~\ref{tab:verilogeval2}, \name-G outperforms both the strong RTL model CraftRTL and the frontier model Claude4-Sonnet, demonstrating the strength of our RTL-specialized generator.
-Moreover, \name achieves the highest pass rate among all agentic baselines, surpassing ScaleRTL$^\dagger$ and VerilogCoder.
+We use Pass@1 for standalone models and APR for agentic methods.
+As shown in Table~\ref{tab:verilogeval2}, \name-G outperforms prior RTL LLMs such as OriGen and CraftRTL.
+Moreover, \name achieves the highest pass rate among all agentic baselines.
 These results show that \name is not overfitted to CVDP but instead captures transferable RTL reasoning and coding capabilities, maintaining strong performance on earlier RTL benchmarks.